2014–15 UEFA Europa League qualifying: Seeding

 A total of 58 teams played in the third qualifying round: 18 teams which entered in this round, and the 40 winners of the second qualifying round.
 The draw was held on 18 July 2014.
-(Note: The numbers for each team were pre-assigned by UEFA so that the draw could be held in one run for all groups with twelve teams and another run for all groups with ten teams.)
+Teams were pre-assigned numbers by UEFA so that the draw could be held in one run for all groups with twelve teams and another run for all groups with ten teams.